 Periodic Community Conversations will be held to ensure that this planning process reflects the community's vision of the ideal learning experience for Somerville High School students.
 We welcome community input in this process.
 The first community event was held on Monday, February 12, 2018 at Greentown Labs.
 Information about future Community Conversations will be posted here.
+On April 12, 2018, parents and guardians had an opportunity to learn more and provide input before or after the scheduled Parent-Teacher Conferences.
 If you are unable to attend a community forum but have questions or would like to provide input or get involved, please complete this Community Input form to share your thoughts and ideas, or to indicate your interest in partnering with Somerville High School to provide SHS students with outside learning experiences.

 February 12, 2018 Community Conversation Informational Flyer